t0tallyKy1e/EscapeRoom/README.txt

     -            movement   :   left analog stick
     -              sprint   :   back left trigger
     -                grab   :   index finger trigger (on either controller)
-    - flashlight on / off   :   A button (right controller)
+    - flashlight on / off   :   A/B button (right controller)

     - most interactions in this game require grabbing and placing objects where they would logically go
     - the flashlight can be used as a translator